- Beach Vibes

 10. Fly legit first class

 I’ve flown business class over to London and Italy before (both Delta One), which was awesome and *kind of* counts.
-And I’ve done Turkish Airlines business class which was a bit underwhelming.
+And I’ve done Turkish Airlines business class and Air France business class (during COVID), which were both a bit underwhelming.

 But I mean one of those EPIC like Asian airlines with true luxury.
 Experiencing an airplane suite just seems so over-the-top and something I want to try sometime.